Model a Simple Pendulum

 The pendulum is the simplest mechanical system you can model.
-This system contains two rigid bodies, a link and a fixed pivot, connected by a revolute joint.
-In this tutorial, you model and simulate a pendulum using the custom link block you created in Model a Simple Link.
-A Revolute Joint block provides the rotational degree of freedom between the link and the world frame.
+This system contains two bodies, a link and a fixed pivot, connected by a revolute joint.
+In this example, you learn how to model and simulate a pendulum using the custom link block you created in the Model a Simple Link.
+A Revolute Joint block provides the rotational degree of freedom between the link and the pivot fixed at the world frame.

 At the MATLAB® command prompt, enter

-Drag the Simple Link custom block you created in the tutorial Model a Simple Link into the model.
+Add to the model the Simple Link custom block created in the Model a Simple Link.

-Drag a Revolute Joint block into the model.
+Add a Revolute Joint block to the model.
 You can find this block in the Simscape > Multibody > Joints library.
-This block provides one rotational degree of freedom between its port frames.
+This block provides one rotational degree of freedom between its frames.

-In the Solid block dialog box, specify the following parameters.
-This block connects rigidly to the World frame and therefore has no effect on model dynamics.
+In the Brick Solid block dialog box, specify the following parameters.
+This block connects rigidly to the World frame and therefore has no effect on the dynamics of the multibody model.
+For more information about multibody dynamics simulations, see Multibody Modeling.
 You can leave the inertia parameters in their default values.

 [0 -9.81 0].

 You can specify the desired joint angle using the State Targets menu in the Revolute Joint block dialog box.
-To do this, select State Targets > Position and enter the desired joint angle.
+To do this, select State Targets > Specify Position Target and enter a desired joint angle for the value parameter.
 For this tutorial, you can leave the angle in its default value, which corresponds to a horizontal pendulum starting position.

 Set Max step size to

 Update the block diagram.
-You can do this in the Simulink Editor menu bar, by selecting Simulation > Update diagram.
+In the Modeling tab, click Update Model.
 Mechanics Explorer opens with a 3-D view of the model in its initial configuration.

 In the Mechanics Explorer toolstrip, check that the View